Providing Optimal Care to Patients with Dermatologic Needs Resulting from Cancer and Cancer Treatments

 Leveraging the expertise of GW’s growing Department of Dermatology and the GW Cancer Center, the priority for the Supportive Oncodermatology Program will be to offer patients the most effective protection from and treatment for the broad array of cancer and treatment associated skin sequalae.

-Dr. Adam Friedman, Associate Professor of Dermatology, Residency Program Director, and Director of Translational Research in the Department of Dermatology will serve as Director of the Supportive Oncodermatology Program.
+Dr. Adam Friedman, Professor of Dermatology, Residency Program Director, and Director of Translational Research in the Department of Dermatology will serve as Director of the Supportive Oncodermatology Program.

 The GW Cancer Center and La Roche Posay Partnership